-Wetter winters and an increase in the frequency of storm events could increase the run-off of silt and nutrients to water bodies, resulting in the increased potential for eutrophication of standing waters.
-However, wetter conditions can also reduce the water residence time within lakes and increase flushing, which may reduce the concentration of nutrients within a lake, if the water entering the lake has a lower nutrient load than the lake water.
+Wetter winters and an increase in the frequency of storm events could increase the run-off of silt and nutrients to water bodies, resulting in the increased potential for eutrophication and the potential physical impacts of sediment covering substrates and/or macrophytes.
+However, wetter conditions can also reduce the water residence time within lakes and increase flushing, which may reduce the concentration of nutrients within a lake, if the water entering the lake has a lower nutrient concentration than the lake water.

 Drier summers can have the opposite effect, reducing run-off and thereby reducing nutrient and silt delivery during the summer.
 Drier summers can also increase retention times and therefore reduce the flushing of nutrients from lakes.
-Increased temperatures will lead to reduced dissolved oxygen concentration.
-Deoxygenation of the microzone at the sediment surface will lead to a release of phosphate from the sediment, increasing the nutrient load to the lake from internal sources.
+Some sites may completely dry out in summer, resulting in the temporary loss of freshwater habitat.
+However, temporary water bodies still support a range of distinctive flora and fauna.